MrAlexSee/sopang/README.md

 * For the 2nd segment, `CG` is associated with sources `0` and `2`, `N` with source `3`, and `TT` (the reference sequence) is associated with the remaining source `1`.

 In every segment, each variant is associated with some sources.
 Moreover, each source must be associated with exactly one variant from every segment.
-The proposed format of the sources data was described in such a way as to be consistent with the ED text, that is, it also consists of curly braces and commas as delimiters.
+The proposed human-readable format of the sources data was described in such a way as to be consistent with the ED text, that is, it also consists of curly braces and commas as delimiters.
-Other formats could be also defined.

 The sources file should have two lines in total.

 * The first line contains the source count, e.g., 10 if there are 10 sources (individuals).
 * The second line contains a contiguous string with the data described above.

+We also offer a compressed sources format, which is not human-readable.
+It is recommended for practical use, as the resulting files are expected to be at least an order of magnitude smaller.
+It is based on variable-length differential coding and the use of Zstandard compression library.

-We choose the following naming convention: `.eds` for ED text and `.edss` for the corresponding sources file.
+We choose the following naming convention: `.eds` for ED text and `.edss` for the corresponding sources file, or `.edz` and `.edsz` for compressed versions of these files.
 In order to use SOPanG for matching with sources, supply the path to the sources file in the format described above via the parameter `-S`.

 ## Compilation